SchulzLab/Aeron/README.md

 ```

 ## Pipeline
-The downloaded folder should contain a "snakemake-pipeline" folder which in tuen contains the following files and folders:
+The downloaded folder should contain a "snakemake-pipeline" folder which contains the following files and folders:

 * Binaries: Folder consisting of all the binaries required by the aligner.
 * aeronscripts: Folder consisting of additional scripts required by the aligner and scripts to generate the graph file